Recommendations & Conclusions

 The summit should aim to advance a shared international understanding of the challenges of AI—as well as its opportunities.
 Invitations to the summit should therefore be extended to as wide a range of countries as possible.
 Given the importance of AI to our national security there should also be a …

-Government response.
 The government confirms it has convened the inaugural AI Safety Summit with wide international representation, leading to the Bletchley Declaration on shared understanding of AI risks and opportunities.
-It also acknowledges the value of discussing democratic values and is actively …
+It also acknowledges the value of discussing democratic values and is actively working with nations through the …

 Department for Science, Innovation and Technology